 Since our inception, we have not generated any revenue from product sales or other sources and have incurred significant operating losses and negative cash flows from our operations.
-As of December 31, 2019, we had an accumulated deficit of \$17.6 million.
+As of September 30, 2020, we had an accumulated deficit of \$39.6 million.
 To date, we have funded our operations primarily through private placements of our convertible preferred stock.
-As of December 31, 2019, we had raised aggregate net proceeds of \$95.2 million from these private placements and had cash and cash equivalents of \$76.5 million.
-In July and August 2020, we issued an aggregate of 10,225,369 shares of our Series C convertible preferred stock at a price of \$9.584 per share, resulting in aggregate gross proceeds of \$98.0 million.
+As of September 30, 2020, we had raised aggregate gross proceeds of \$191.6 million from these private placements and had cash and cash equivalents of \$156.9 million.